Please Enable Cookies to Continue

 - Taking responsibility for the quality of your written, technical and graphic work; and

 Your Capabilities and Credentials:

-The successful candidate will possess the following qualifications:
+The successful candidate will possess the following credentials and experience:

 - Registered as a Professional Engineer or Geoscientist in the Province of Ontario, or are eligible for registration.